onap/policy-parent/docs/xacml/xacml.rst

    "onap.policies.controlloop.guard.common.FrequencyLimiter", "guard", "Limits frequency of actions over a specified time period"
-   "onap.policies.controlloop.guard.common.Blacklist", "guard", "Blacklists a regexp of VNF IDs" "onap.policies.controlloop.guard.common.MinMax", "guard", "For scaling, enforces a min/max number of VNFS" "onap.policies.controlloop.guard.coordination.FirstBlocksSecond", "guard", "Gives priority to one control loop vs another"
+   "onap.policies.controlloop.guard.common.Blacklist", "guard", "Blacklists a regexp of VNF IDs" "onap.policies.controlloop.guard.common.MinMax", "guard", "For scaling, enforces a min/max number of VNFS" "onap.policies.controlloop.guard.common.Filter", "guard", "Used for filtering entities in A&AI from Control Loop actions" "onap.policies.controlloop.guard.coordination.FirstBlocksSecond", "guard", "Gives priority to one control loop vs another"

 This is an example Decision API payload made to retrieve a decision for a Guard Policy Type.